weatherneutral

 Michigan, USAFriday, May 15, 2026

-Uncertainty grows as a low‑pressure system heads toward the Upper Midwest on Monday and Tuesday.
-Forecast models disagree on its path, but widespread showers and possible severe weather are expected.
-Rain totals could reach over an inch in some areas, with a 15 percent risk of severe storms along the Wisconsin‑Michigan border.
+The uncertainty intensifies as a low-pressure system approaches the Upper Midwest.
+Forecast models are divided on its exact path, but widespread showers and possible severe weather loom.
+Rainfall could exceed an inch in some areas, with a 15% risk of severe storms along the Wisconsin-Michigan border.

 Actions